SoftwareHeritage/swh-model/docs/data-model.rst

 **directories**
   a list of named directory entries, each of which pointing to other artifacts, usually file contents or sub-directories.
-Directory entries are also associated to some metadata: permission bits and modification timestamps
+Directory entries are also associated to some metadata stored as permission bits.

 **revisions** (AKA "commits")
   software development within a specific project is essentially a time-indexed